The Network Chart Show: Spin-offs

+MRIB's Network Chart was published in music publications NME, Melody Maker, and Sounds, as well as on ITV's ORACLE teletext service.

 A TV version launched in 1987 called The Roxy, presented by David Jensen and Kevin Sharkey using the chart data from The Network Chart.
 The show itself tried and failed to compete with the BBC, who had the long-established Top of the Pops.
 Announcements in the press indicated that the Saturday repeat of The Roxy would unveil the new Network Chart, but this failed to materialise; the Saturday repeat was always identical to the initial Tuesday broadcast, and so carried only the chart that had been around since the previous Sunday.
 It ran for just under a year and was produced by Tyne Tees Television, but was often beaten in the ratings by rival programmes on other channels such as EastEnders.
 The TV show was axed after industrial disputes saw the end of live performances.

 On 16 March 1989, Fantail Publishing released a tie-in book called The Network Chart Book Of Hits, which was a review of the previous year (1988) in music.
 It featured a selection of the singles, albums and music videos charts, as well as interviews with some of the artists who had big hits that year.
 The book was introduced by David Jensen and the author was Mike Hrano.

 Teen magazine Number One used The Network Chart singles and albums charts from January 1985 until summer 1990, when it was sold by its publishers, IPC Media to BBC Magazines.
 From then on it featured the official national singles and albums charts until the magazine's demise in early 1992.
 In addition, the national Sunday newspaper The News of the World used to feature The Network Chart Top 20 singles chart in their music section in the late 1980s and early 1990s, whereas The Sunday People featured the MRIB top 10 right up to MRIB's Singles/Album Chart demise in April 2008.
 However, Independent Radio stopped using it in August 1993.